kirstenbussiere/jekyll-now/_posts/2018-01-19-Social-Media.md

 "Websites and applications which enable users to create and share content or to participate in social networking."

 **Social Networks and Digital Humanities**
 Social media is already a part of many people's daily routine and it is thus being pulled into the world of academia.
 Many websites perform work in academic in terms of spreading news about projects, conferences, and engaging scholarly communities online, but to what extent should they be studied at an academic level?
+As a major part of many contemporary cultures, I feel that it too should become a space of analysis.

+Sarah Spangler poses this question: "How can scholars rethink their own roles as academics in digital spaces in order to become more involved with activist movements?".
+It brings me back to the concept of the citizen scholar - in which we are tied as humans to both the needs of the academy but also the community at large.

 **Links**